altimmons/LangNotes/Linux/ShellNotes.md

 !xyz will allow you to run the last command beginning with xyz that you typed.

-> ### :p isn’t just an emoticon
+> ### :p isn't just an emoticon
 >
-> If you need to be very sure of the command you’re targeting, :p can be a huge help.
+> If you need to be very sure of the command you're targeting, :p can be a huge help.

- !xyz:p will print the command that would be executed rather than executing it. :p is also clever enough to add the printed command to your history list as the last command executed (even though it didn’t execute it) so that, if you decide that you like what was printed, a !! is all you need to make it happen,
+ !xyz:p will print the command that would be executed rather than executing it. :p is also clever enough to add the printed command to your history list as the last command executed (even though it didn't execute it) so that, if you decide that you like what was printed, a !! is all you need to make it happen,

 > Bash provides a couple of methods for searching the command history.
 Both are useful in different situations.
 The first method is to simply type

  `history`, find the number of the command you want and then type

-`!N` where "N" is the number of the command you’d like to execute. (`:p` works here too.)
+`!N` where "N" is the number of the command you'd like to execute. (`:p` works here too.)

  The other method is a tad more complex but also adds flexibilty.

  `^r` ([[ctrl]]-[[r]]) followed by whatever you type will search the command history for that string.
-The bonus here is that you’re able to edit the command line you’ve searched for before you send it down the line.
+The bonus here is that you're able to edit the command line you've searched for before you send it down the line.

 > ### Bang dollar-sign
 >